astropy/astroquery/docs/heasarc/heasarc.rst

 `HEASARC <https://heasarc.gsfc.nasa.gov/>`__
 archive web service.

-There are two interfaces for the Heasarc services:``heasarc.Heasac`` and ``heasarc.Xamin``.
-The first uses the classical Browse interface, and offers limited search capabilities.
-The second uses the new ``Xamin`` interface, which relies on the Virtual Observatory protocols.
-It offser more powerful search options.
+There main interface for the Heasarc services``heasarc.Heasac`` now uses Virtual Observatory protocols with the Xamin interface, which offers more powerful search options than the old Browse interface.

-- :ref:`Heasarc Xamin Interface`.
+- :ref:`Heasarc Main (Xamin) Interface`.
 - :ref:`Old Browse Interface`.

-.. _Heasarc Xamin Interface:
+.. _Heasarc Main Interface:

-Heasarc Xamin Interface
+Heasarc Main Interface
 =======================

 Query a Table
 -------------
-The basic use case is one where you wants to query a table from some position in the sky.
+The basic use case is one where we wants to query a table from some position in the sky.
-In this example, we query the NuSTAR master table ``numaster`` table for all observations of the AGN ``NGC 3783``.
-We use `~astropy.coordinates.SkyCoord` to obtain the coordinates and then pass them to `~astroquery.heasarc.HeasarcXaminClass.query_region`:
+In this example, we query the NuSTAR master table ``numaster`` for all observations of the AGN ``NGC 3783``.
+We use `~astropy.coordinates.SkyCoord` to obtain the coordinates and then pass them to `~astroquery.heasarc.HeasarcClass.query_region`:

 .. doctest-remote-data::

-    >>> from astroquery.heasarc import Xamin
+    >>> from astroquery.heasarc import Heasarc
     >>> from astropy.coordinates import SkyCoord
     >>> pos = SkyCoord.from_name('ngc 3783')
-    >>> tab = Xamin.query_region(pos, table='numaster')
+    >>> tab = Heasarc.query_region(pos, table='numaster')
     >>> tab['name', 'obsid', 'ra', 'dec'][:3].pprint()
       name    obsid      ra      dec
                         deg      deg